BhumikaSasmal/Mini-RAG-System/README.md

 - Improve UI with chat history and better formatting.
 - Make the system capable of handling formats such as PDFs, .docx, etc.

-# Mini-RAG-System Week 2

-The aim is to have a working document ingestion pipeline.
-The system should accept simple text and PDF documents, extract usable text, clean the extracted content, split it into searchable chunks, and attach metadata to every chunk, and show the results in a basic Streamlit interface.